SarahAlhabeeb/ClassicArcadeGame-FEND/README.md

 Once the player reaches the water (i.e., the top of the game board), the game is won.

 ### How to run
+Load this link in your browser https://sarahalhabeeb.github.io/ClassicArcadeGame-FEND/

+#### How to run locally
 - Download the zipped file or clone the project
 - Open the index page in the browser to play the game